Saturday, December 30, 2017

 O' Brien is a strong, silent type who doesn't possess the charisma of action stars like Schwarzenegger, Eastwood, or heck even Michael Keaton.

 American Assassin has straight-to-on demand all over it, but it found a distributor and made its way into theaters this past summer.
 The movie is a big shoot 'em up, with bullets and bodies flying around at a dizzying pace, but we don't see anything original.
 It is by-the-numbers, lacking wit and inspiration.
-We've seen enough action films like American Assassin to know we don't need to see another one, but more will be made, so when they are they should be made with a reason to root for the good guys other than the fact that they aren't Middle Eastern.
+We've seen enough action films like American Assassin to know we don't need to see another one, but more will be made, so when they are they should be made with a reason to root for the good guys other than the fact that they aren't terrorists.

 Tuesday, December 19, 2017